NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/General Avinash Jurrg.md

     desc: "`pf2:1` (auditory,incapacitation,linguistic,mental,primal) **Frequency** once per round\n* * *\n\n**Effect** General Jurrg roars out a simple command during battle, using his supernatural power to force a foe within 30 feet to pursue a tactic in combat.
 The targeted creature must attempt a DC 34 Will check save and is thereafter temporarily immune to new Battlefield Commands for 24 hours.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature is [[Conditions/Stunned|Stunned 1]] as their mind rails against the command.\n\n**Failure** The creature must spend 1 action at the start of their turn to perform a basic action commanded by the general.\n\n**Critical Failure** As failure, but the creature must spend all 3 actions to perform basic actions commanded by the general.
 At the end of their turn, they must save against Battlefield Command again to determine how the effect continues into their next turn, but each time this save is attempted the DC is reduced by 2."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The onidoshi takes on the appearance of an ogre.
-This doesn't change their Speed or Strike attack and damage.\n\n* * *\n"
+This doesn't change their Speed or Strike attack and damage.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

 ```